onestardao/WFGY/TensionUniverse/BlackHole/Q050_multiverse_consistency_tests.md

 > Given an ensemble description of parameter space and observer weighting, does our observed parameter vector look reasonably typical, or does tension remain high or simply reappear as measure pathologies?

+This entry does **not** claim that any multiverse model actually solves the canonical fine tuning or cosmic inventory problems.
+It only specifies how such claims are to be encoded and audited at the TU effective layer.

 ### 1.2 Problem context and difficulty

 Several features of our cosmic inventory appear finely tuned when considered under simple single universe models, for example: